 Having said that, the Beauty & the Beast 1991 animated version is a class apart.
 Okay there is a slight possibility that I am biased, because this movie represents my childhood, so it has nostalgic value.

 But even outside of that, the 1991 Version was also the first ever animated movie to get an Oscar nomination for ‘Best Picture’.
 So you see, I wasn’t really exaggerating when I said it was a class apart.

-The 2017 movie is by and large a very faithful adaptation, which is awesome, because I treasure my favorites too much to be okay with huge modifications to the script in the name of ‘creative liberty’.
+And the 2017 movie is by and large a very faithful adaptation, which is awesome, because I treasure my favorites too much to be okay with huge modifications to the script in the name of creative liberty.

 Of-course there were small changes, for instance in this version the enchantress is a much more significant character, who keeps making mysterious appearances during key plot points.
 This adaptation also explored Belle’s mother’s backstory, which was interesting to watch.

 But I believe the most significant change came at the very end, when the last petal did fall off before Belle confessed her love for the Prince.
 It was heartbreaking to see the castle crew turn into inanimate objects.
 But worry not, this was obviously just a detour on the path to happily-ever-after!

 These are 2 terrific adaptations of the iconic tale, and I would highly recommend you to check out both these versions.

 Also, while I usually don’t recommend keeping DVD’s of movies at home, because well minimalism, and the fact that I myself am very selective with which DVDs I actually stock, this is time I say, make an exception.
 You should definitely have at-least one of these versions.

 That’s all from my end folks.
 I would love to hear from you guys.
 I am sure most of you have watched one or both of these movies.
 Do you prefer one over the other?
 Or like me love them both equally?
 Do share.